khenidak/dysk/docs/build-install.md

 dyskctl
 ```

-> The below instructions detailed for manual build/install experience or via running containers.
+> The below instructions are detailed for manual build/install experience or via running containers.

-## dysk Kernel Module ##
-If you don't want to build the module + CLI, you can download the binaries from the [release](https://github.com/khenidak/dysk/releases) - COMING SOON - page.

-> Module has been tested against 4.10.x++ kernel versions

 ### Using Docker ###